mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 date: 2023-08-25T00:00:00-04:00
 ---

-_Aardvark'd: 12 Weeks with Geeks_, the 2005 documentary about Fog Creek's internship program was recently [published for free on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk).
+In 2005, a Boondoggle Media released _Aardvark'd: 12 Weeks with Geeks_, a documentary about Fog Creek's internship program.
+It was available on DVD for a few years, but Fog Creek stopped selling a long time ago.

+I've always been curious to watch _Aardvark'd_, so I was delighted that Boondoggle recently published the film [for free on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk) at full 1080p.

-At the time of this writing, it has 41 views, which is surprisingly low for a movie that features early interviews with many people who would go on to much greater fame and success, such as:
+At the time of this writing, the movie has only 41 views, which is surprisingly low for a movie that features early interviews with many people who would go on to much greater fame and success, such as:

 - Joel Spolsky and Michael Pryor (StackOverflow, Trello, Glitch founders)
 - Paul Graham and Jessica Livingston (Y Combinator founders)